aaronsb/ai_platform/README.md

 ## Prerequisites

 - Docker installed and configured for non-root usage
-- Git for cloning repositories
+- Git for cloning repositories (use `git clone --recurse-submodules` to include MCP-Bridge submodule)
 - Access to required MCP servers and source code

 ## Usage